 J.C.
 Reuthinger Memorial Preserve

 Donated to the Park District in 2005 by the late Lucille Reuthinger Knepper.
 The Stewardship Department’s shop and office is located at this preserve as well as the two greenhouses and the native plant nursery.
 Tens of thousands of native plants are grown here and sown throughout the parks.
-Some of the plants are sold at the Friends of the Parks plant sale held the Saturday before Mother’s Day annually.
+Look for the Friends of the Parks page for details about plant sales.

-Volunteer opportunities such as Native Nursery Nights and the Seed Cleaning Marathon are held here.
-To get involved, learn more about our volunteer program by clicking here.
+Volunteer activities helping with the native plant program are conducted here.
+To get involved, learn more about our volunteer program.

 Land Management Practices